 Eswatini is located in southern Africa, landlocked between South Africa and Mozambique.
 It is among the smaller African nations and has a population of around 1.3 million.
 Agriculture is the backbone of the economy, with livestock prevalent.
 Climate change-induced dry spells and erratic rainfall patterns are affecting crop production in Eswatini.
 Most farmers are dependent on rainfall for crop production and are therefore vulnerable to reduced rainfall.

-Swaziland completed its TNA in 2018.
-The TNA provided input into the development of Swaziland’s NDC report, and all the technologies prioritized by the TNA were included in the NDC.
+Eswatini completed its TNA in 2018.
+The TNA provided input into the development of Eswatini’s NDC report, and all the technologies prioritized by the TNA were included in the NDC.

 Eswatini has large quantities of renewable biomass resources, and some companies from its well-developed sugar and timber industries are already using biomass combined heat and power technology.
 This technology was highlighted as a priority for further dissemination, but the TNA revealed that cheap energy imports from the South African company Eskom are hindering the local uptake of this technology.
 To overcome this barrier, renewable energy subsidies were identified as a way of mitigating the uncertain market conditions.
 The two sugar companies, Ubombo Sugar Limited and Royal Swaziland Sugar Corporation, have indicated an interest in increasing their production of power through co-generation if the market proves favourable.
 The initial implementation capacity of the technology is estimated to be 65 MW, which could save 11,390 GWh of electrical energy, resulting in a reduction of 8,090 Gigatonnes of CO2e over thirty years.

 Eswatini’s TNA contributes to the following Sustainable Development Goals: